 Later Ivo greatly improved the model which is now sufficiently sophisticated that we name it the self consistent kinetic Monte Carlo (SCkMC).
 This resulted in the figure here, which shows predicted dislocation velocity as a function of stress and hydrogen concentration at room temperature.

 You can read a good introductory account of the dislocation dynamics, including the geometry of slip in bcc metals in Omar Al-lahham's MSc thesis.
 The most important fact to know is that slip in bcc metals, including iron, is thermally activated through the creation of kink pairs and their separation under stress.
 There are two regimes.

 It's important to appreciate that in these videos there is just one dislocation.
 The upper image is a projection onto the primary glide plane and the lower image is a project at right angles to this.
 The amount by which the dislocation deviates in the lower image is a measure of the amount of cross slip.
 In all the simulations the crystal is oriented for non symmetric triple slip in which the maximum resolved shear stress acts on a plane bisecting the primary glide plane at an angle of 15°.
-(These videos will play under Chrome, Firefox, MS Edge, but not Safari under iOS.
-I don't know why: it may be the pixel format, frame rate or resolution, or it may be a security feature.
-Sorry.)

 This is pure iron and so kink pair nucleation is slow on the time scale of kink migration.
 So you expect no kink collisions and the dislocation will move as a straight object as in fcc metals.
 However this simulation is at 400K so towards the end you do observe the collision of kinks and the accumulation of prismatic debris, shown in red.